royokello/iml-extractor/README.md

 ## Features

-- **Time-based frame extraction**: Specify frames per second, minute, or hour.
+- **Time-based frame extraction:** Specify frames per second, minute, or hour.
-- **Random frame extraction**: Randomly select a specified number of frames from each video.
+- **Random frame extraction:** Randomly select a specified number of frames from each video.
-- **Batch processing**: Processes all video files within an input directory (including subdirectories).
+- **Collation options:** Either collate all extracted frames into one directory or organize them into subdirectories by video.
-- Automatically creates the output directory if it doesn’t exist.
+- **Batch processing:** Processes all video files within an input directory (including subdirectories).
 - Supports popular video formats: `.mp4`, `.avi`, `.mov`, `.mkv`.

 ---